frictionlessdata/website/site/work-with-us/events/README.md

 Frictionless Data calendar with a listing of our upcoming [events](/tag/events/) including webinars, virtual hangouts, etc.

-## Frictionless Hackathon
+## Frictionless Data Monthly Community Call

-Join the vibrant Frictionless Data community in October for a two-day virtual Hackathon!
-See all the details and register here: [https://frictionlessdata.io/hackathon](https://frictionlessdata.io/hackathon)
+Join the vibrant Frictionless Data community every last Thursday of the month on a call to hear about recent project developments!
+You can sign up here: [https://forms.gle/rtK7xZw5vrwouTE98](https://forms.gle/rtK7xZw5vrwouTE98)

 ## Calendar